jordankaiser/documentation-drupal/theming/what-are-template-files.md

 node--page--teaser.html.twig
 ```

 When the filename is structured like that Drupal will use that file naming pattern when attempting to find a match.
-What this means in practice is that you could have both a `node--page.html.twig` and a `node--page--teaser.html.twig` where the template without the _teaser_ in the file name is broader _page \_styles whereas the template with \_teaser_ in it contains markup particular to a teaser.
+What this means in practice is that you could have both a `node--page.html.twig` and a `node--page--teaser.html.twig` .
+Then as Drupal is parsing template to decide which one to apply if it